PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

-Since we only consider the simple two feature case, this is equivalent to \pd{}.
-Intuitively, these attributions can be interpreted as the additional information gained through adding a feature to a prediction.
-In contrast to the regression value function these Shapley values now only depend on the respective underlying classifier and the corresponding data distribution.
-The last term is inevitable and a consequence that predictors can never be independent.
-Other popular choices for the value function, see e.g.\ \cite{chen2018learning}, that are used in the literature break the natural connection to the occluded raw probabilities and do not resolve this issue.
+where we obtained the second line by inserting the definition of the value function \Cref{eq:defvaluefct_classification} and used Bayes' rule in conjunction with the non-interacting classifier Ansatz to write $p(c|x^a,x^b)= p(c|x^a)p(c|x^b)\frac{p(x^a)p(x^b)}{p(c)p(x^a,x^b)}$.
+Due to occurrence of the logarithm, the second independent classifier $p(c|x^b)$ cancels from the final expression as required.
+Hence, the Shapley values now independently rely on the respective classifier and the corresponding data distribution.
+The last term is inevitable and a consequence that predictors for different classes are inherently tied, see the discussion in \Cref{sec:classification}.

+It is worth stressing that such a cancellation does not take place upon using the value function from the regression setting, i.e., $v_{f_c, x}(S) = p(c|x_S)$ with $f_c(x)=p(c|x)$.
+Here, both independent classifiers interactively define the single feature Shapley values.
+This value function relates Shapley values to differences of probabilities, see the first line of \Cref{eq:shapley_noninteracting}, which leads to difficulties as for classification the notion of additivity relates to independent--hence factorizing--feature contributions.
+This clearly invalidates the use of the regression value function in the classification setting.
+As a further remark, other value functions such as $v_{f_c, x}(S) = \mathbb{E}_{X_{\bar{S}}|x_S} \log_2 p(c|X_{\bar{S}},x_S)$, which have been used in related contexts \cite{chen2018learning}, break the natural connection to the occluded raw probabilities but do not resolve this issue.
+We point out that the former value function coincides with \Cref{eq:defvaluefct_classification} if the expectation value is approximated by a single sample, as it is conventionally done for Shapley values.

 To summarize, the classification setting poses similar challenges in the Shapley value framework as for \pd{}, even on the level of two single features rather than for entire sets as for \pd{}.
 The choice of the \pd{} relevance measure in \Cref{eq:defmhat} translates into the choice of the value function for Shapley values.